Scarlett Bordeaux: Ring of Honor (2013–2017)

-Scarlett made her debut for Ring of Honor appearing in 11th Anniversary Show as a heel, accompanying the new member of The House of Truth Matt Taven alongside the heel Truth Martini for his match against Adam Cole for the ROH World Television Championship.
+Scarlett made her debut for Ring of Honor (ROH) appearing in 11th Anniversary Show as a heel, accompanying the new member of The House of Truth Matt Taven alongside Truth Martini for his match against Adam Cole for the ROH World Television Championship.
 Since then, she and Seleziya Sparx–known collectively as the Hoopla Hotties–began accompanying Taven to his matches.
 Bordeaux made her in-ring debut on the April 6 episode of ROH, where she competed in a Four Corners "Women of Honor" match against Cherry Bomb, MsChif, and the eventual winner Athena, when she pinned Cherry Bomb with her "O-Face" finisher.
 On April 20, 2013, episode of ROH Wrestling, she aided Taven in a victory against ACH by distracting the ref, allowing Taven to get the victory.
-At the Border Wars pay-per-view, The Hoopla Hotties accompied Matt Taven to the ring where he successfully defended the ROH World Television Championship against Mark Briscoe following the distraction by Bordeaux.
-At the Best in the World pay-per-view, The Hoopla Hotties once again accompied Taven to the ring where he successfully defended the title belt against Jay Lethal and Jimmy Jacobs in a Three-way match.
+At the Border Wars pay-per-view, The Hoopla Hotties accompanied Taven to the ring where he successfully defended the ROH World Television Championship against Mark Briscoe following the distraction by Bordeaux.
+At the Best in the World pay-per-view, The Hoopla Hotties once again accompanied Taven to the ring, where he successfully defended the title belt against Jay Lethal and Jimmy Jacobs in a Three-way match.
 During the match, Bordeaux slapped Lethal in the face, causing him to rip her top off in retaliation, leaving her completely topless in the middle of the ring with her breasts briefly exposed.